|Art||On Campus, Vollzeit|

 Please upload your insurance waiver in English (all pages).

 This course is an introduction to German and is aimed at beginners.
-Within four weeks, this course will help you to develop basic competencies in listening, speaking, reading, and writing in German, as well as give you a basic knowledge of the German culture, with a particular focus on Berlin.
+Within two weeks, this course will help you to develop basic competencies in listening, speaking, reading, and writing in German, as well as give you a basic knowledge of the German culture, with a particular focus on Berlin.

 Students will learn: